Pharmaceutical Affairs Act

 1. Business undertakings engaged in wholesaling, retailing, importing and exporting western pharmaceuticals; or

-2. Business undertakings engaged in wholesaling, retailing, dispensing, importing and exporting Chinese herbal medicines.
+2. Business undertakings engaged in wholesaling, retailing, dispensing, importing, and exporting Chinese medicines.

 Article 16

-The term "drug manufacturers" as used in this Act shall refer to business undertakings which are engaged in manufacturing and processing of drugs, wholesaling and exporting their own products, and importing raw materials for their own use.
+The term “drug manufacturers” as used in this Act shall refer to the business undertakings that are engaged in manufacturing and processing drugs, wholesaling and exporting their own products, and importing raw materials for their own use.

-Drug manufacturers may engage in, concurrently, the retailing of their own products.
+Drug manufacturers may concurrently engage in the retailing of their own manufactured products.

 Article 17

-The term "dealers or medical devices" as used in this Act shall refer to the business undertakings which are engaged in wholesaling, retailing, importing and exporting of medical devices.
+The term “medical device dealers” used in this Act shall refer to the business undertakings that are engaged in wholesaling, retailing, importing, and exporting medical devices.

-Provisions governing the dealers of medical devices set forth in this Act shall also apply to firms engaged in the rentals of medical devices.
+Provisions governing the medical device dealers set forth in this Act shall also apply to firms engaged in the rentals of medical devices.

 Article 18

-The term "manufacturers of medical devices" as used in this Act shall refer to business undertakings which are engaged in manufacturing and assembling medical devices, wholesaling and exporting of their own products, and importing raw material for their own use.
+The term “medical device manufacturers,” as used in this Act, shall refer to the business undertakings that are engaged in manufacturing and assembling medical devices, wholesaling and exporting their own products, and importing raw materials for their own use.

-Manufacturers of medical devices as specified in the preceding Paragraph may engage in, concurrently, the retailing of their own manufactured products.
+Medical device manufacturers, as specified in the preceding paragraph, may concurrently engage in the retailing of their own manufactured products.

 Article 19

-The term "pharmacy" used in this Act shall refer to a premises where managed by a pharmacist or an assistant pharmacist, and drugs are legally prepared and dispensed.
+The term “pharmacy” used in this Act shall refer to premises managed by a pharmacist or an assistant pharmacist, where drugs are legally dispensed and supplied.

-Pharmacies defined in the preceding Paragraph may engage in, concurrently, the retailing of drugs and medical devices of certain level .
+Pharmacies defined in the preceding paragraph may concurrently engage in the retailing of drugs and medical devices at a certain level.

-The scope and classifications of the medical devices of certain level mentioned in the preceding Paragraph shall be decided by the central competent authority.
+The scope and classifications of the medical devices of certain levels mentioned in the preceding paragraph shall be decided by the central competent health authority.

 Article 20

-The term "counterfeit drugs" as used in this Act shall refer to the drugs which are found to fall within any of the following circumstances after inspection or testing:
+The term “counterfeit drugs” as used in this Act shall refer to the drugs that are found to fall within any of the following circumstances after inspection or testing:

-1. The drugs are manufactured without prior approval;
+1. The drugs that are manufactured without prior approval;

 2. The active ingredients of the drugs are inconsistent with the ingredients thereof previously approved;

-3. The drugs are packed or alternated with the products of others; or
+3. The drugs that are packed or alternated with the products of others; or

-4. The duration of validity marking or label of the drugs has been altered or replaced.
+4. The duration of validity label of the drugs has been altered or replaced.

 Article 21

-The term "misbranded drugs" as used in this Act shall refer to the approved drugs which are found to fall within any of the following circumstances after or inspection or testing:
+The term “substandard drugs” as used in this Act shall refer to the approved drugs that are found to fall within any of the following circumstances after inspection or testing:

-1. The drugs which contain non-statutory coloring agents, preservatives, aromatics, flavoring agents and excipients without;
+1. The drugs that add non-statutory coloring agents, preservatives, aromatics, flavoring agents, and excipients without prior approval;

 3. The whole or part of the drugs contain filthy or peculiar objects;